F Troop

-F Troop is a satirical American television sitcom western about U.S. soldiers and American Indians in the Wild West during the 1860s that originally aired for two seasons on ABC.
+F Troop is a satirical American television Western sitcom about U.S. soldiers and American Indians in the Wild West during the 1860s.
+The series originally aired for two seasons on ABC.
 It debuted in the United States on September 14, 1965, and concluded its run on April 6, 1967, with a total of 65 episodes.
-The first season of 34 episodes was broadcast in black-and-white, and the second season was in color.
+The first season of 34 episodes was broadcast in black-and-white and the second season was in color.

 The series relied heavily on character-based humor, verbal and visual gags, slapstick, physical comedy, and burlesque comedy.
 The series played fast and loose with historical events and persons, and often parodied them for comical effect.
-Some indirect references were made to the culture of the 1960s, such as a "Playbrave Club" (a parody of a Playboy Club) and two rock and roll bands (one which performs songs written in the 1960s).
+Some indirect references were made to the culture of the 1960s, such as a "Playbrave Club", a parody of a Playboy Club and two rock and roll bands, one of which performs songs written in the 1960s.

 Setting and story

-F Troop is set at Fort Courage—a fictional United States Army outpost in the Old West, from near the end of the American Civil War in 1865 to at least 1867.
+F Troop is set at Fort Courage, a fictional United States Army outpost in the Old West, soon after the American Civil War.
+Fort Courage was named for the fictitious General Sam Courage (portrayed by Cliff Arquette).
 A town of the same name is adjacent to the fort.
-Fort Courage was named for the fictitious General Sam Courage (portrayed by Cliff Arquette).
 The fort is constructed in the stockade style typically found in most American Westerns.

 The commanding officer is the gallant although laughably clumsy Captain Wilton Parmenter (Ken Berry), who is descended from a long line of distinguished military officers.
 He is awarded the Medal of Honor after accidentally instigating the final Civil War charge at the Battle of Appomattox Court House.
-Only a private in the Quartermaster Corps, he is ordered to fetch the commanding officer's laundry (presumably General Grant's).
-As Parmenter rides away to get the laundry, he repeatedly sneezes.
-A group of Union soldiers mistake his sneezing for an order to charge, turning the tide of the battle and "earning" Parmenter the nickname "The Scourge of Appomattox".
-He also is awarded the Purple Heart after he is accidentally pricked in the chest by his father and commanding officer while receiving his first medal, making him known as "the only soldier in history to get a medal for getting a medal."
-His superiors reward his action by promoting him to captain, only to give Parmenter command of remote Fort Courage, a dumping ground for the Army's "least useful" soldiers and misfits; the Secretary of War (William Woodson) notes, "Why, the Army sent them out there hoping they'd all desert."
+Serving as a private in the Quartermaster Corps, he is ordered to fetch the commanding officer's laundry (presumably General Grant's).
+As Parmenter rides off to get the laundry, he repeatedly sneezes.
+A group of Union soldiers mistake his sneezing for an order to attack, turning the tide of the battle and "earning" Parmenter the nickname "The Scourge of Appomattox".
+He also is awarded the Purple Heart after he is accidentally pricked in the chest by his father and commanding officer while receiving his first medal, making him "the only soldier in history to get a medal for getting a medal."
+He is promoted to captain of remote Fort Courage, a dumping ground for the Army's "least useful" soldiers and misfits; the Secretary of War (William Woodson) notes, "Why, the Army sent them out there hoping they'd all desert."
 Indeed, of the three commanding officers at Fort Courage before Captain Parmenter, two did desert, while the third suffered a nervous breakdown.